-With over 1,000 confirmed cases of COVID-19, Tennesseans are concerned about the health of themselves, their families and their neighbors.
-At the same time, thousands of people are dealing with the aftermath of the devastating tornadoes that struck Middle Tennessee on March 3rd.
+As COVID-19 continues to devastate our communities, Tennesseans are concerned about the health of themselves, their families and their neighbors.
+At the same time, thousands of people are still dealing with the aftermath of the devastating tornadoes that struck Middle Tennessee on March 3rd, 2020.
 During these crises, Tennesseans should not have to worry about losing their healthcare coverage.

 Without health coverage, families would have a difficult time complying with public health recommendations and getting medical care if needed.
 Also, having continuous coverage is important for people who have chronic conditions to maintain their health and avoid hospitalizations, preserving hospital resources for the pandemic.
 Our leaders must act now to protect all Tennesseans and ensure access to healthcare.

 This pandemic has exposed many of the cracks in our health safety net.
 We need long-term solutions that get people insured and ensure that they stay covered.

 In the last decade, 14 hospitals have closed in Tennessee.
 Our state has the highest number of hospital closures per capita, and the fate of many rural hospitals hangs in the balance.
 The cancellation of elective procedures and the cost of this pandemic on our state’s economy could put many struggling hospitals over the edge.
 This puts Tennesseans living in growing healthcare deserts at higher risk of difficulty accessing treatment for COVID-19.